- Badass Adorable: Could just be the pixel/art style, but you have to admit they're all pretty cute.

 - Secret Character: Unlocked by reaching The Sewers.

 Melting's Throne Butt triples the size of his corpse explosions, allowing for large and often hilarious chain reactions.
 Upon hitting Level Ultra, Melting can choose between Brain Capacity and Detachment.
-Brain Capacity powers up Melting's corpse explosions to the point where it can blow up any living enemy with a current health of 5 and less, including undamaged enemies.
+Brain Capacity powers up Melting's corpse explosions to the point where it can blow up any living enemy with 5 HP or less, including undamaged enemies.
 Detachment cuts Melting's health in half in exchange for three extra mutations.

 - And Your Reward Is Clothes: His B-Skin is unlocked by defeating The Nuclear Throne as him... but without using the Rhino Skin or Strong Spirit mutations.

 - Body Horror: True to his name, his flesh is constantly melting like candle wax, and a good chunk of it has sloughed off to the point where you can see his skeleton.
 It also causes him extreme pain.

 - Clipped-Wing Angel: He can be resurrected by a Necromancer, but doing so turns him into a mere Skeleton.